 The IceCube communication office manages press and other communication activities for both the neutrino observatory and the IceCube Collaboration.
-A sixth issue of the IceCube comic series "Rosie & Gibbs" was published in May 2019 that featured the IceCube Upgrade as well as a compilation of all six issues.
+A sixth issue of the IceCube comic series "Rosie & Gibbs" was published in May 2019 that featured the IceCube Upgrade and a collection of all six issues was compiled.
 We continue to produce multimedia content for social networks, which has increased the reach of IceCube communication from a few thousand to tens of thousands on an average week, with peaks of hundreds of thousands associated with big announcements.
+Soon, we plan on using Twitter to publicly share neutrino event alerts as IceCube detects and analyzes them, providing our followers with a behind-the-scenes look at our science in nearly real time.